DevXinHuang/PlumaUA/README.md

    - Navigate through all pages
    - Test the interactive map
    - Try the bird filters and search
+   - **🌙 Test Dark Mode**: Click the theme toggle in the header to switch between light, dark, and system themes
    - Submit a test sighting

 ---